Florisoft-issues/AppRoadmap/Florisoft_README_EN.md

 The current roadmap is intended to provide our users with insights into our product development.
 At a later stage, we aim to broaden interaction, refine the format, and offer you the opportunity to actively contribute.

-We have a dedicated discussion channel where we share announcements, such as the release of new applications or the introduction of new features.
-You can find this channel at: [GitHub Discussions – AppRoadmap](https://github.com/Florisoft-issues/AppRoadmap/discussions).
+The discussion channel allows you to stay informed about announcements, such as the delivery of an application or the introduction of new features.
+You can find this channel via the following link: [GitHub Discussions – AppRoadmap](https://github.com/Florisoft-issues/AppRoadmap/discussions).

 All changes and updates are also available in the changelog: [Changelog Florisoft](https://app.florisoft.nl/apps/latest/changelog.html).